<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=256579306243461&amp;ev=PageView&amp;noscript=1">

 Streaming platforms have completely changed the way people consume movies and TV shows.
 As more content gets moved online, password sharing has become a highly debated topic.
 When it comes to most of these apps, you’ll be okay if you only share your login with a couple of other people.
 However, there are some that enforce the rules more than others.
 Ultimately, it's up to you to decide which streaming service is the best fit for your needs and budget.

 You can always take advantage of free trials to get a sense of a streaming platform before you totally commit, and they’re easy enough to cancel if you change your mind.
-While you’re online, don’t forget to install the Mulberry browser extension to get rewards for eligible purchases and gain access to free product protection plans.
+While you’re online, don’t forget to subscribe to Mulberry Unlimited to comprehensive product protection for everything you buy online.

 • Share